 Physical Therapy

-There is a multitude of evidence to support the effectiveness of physical therapy in reducing the pain and decreased range of motion seen in patients with frozen shoulder.
-Physical therapy interventions for frozen shoulder include manual therapies, joint mobilizations, therapeutic exercises, stretching, therapeutic ultrasound, laser therapy, and modalities such as electrical stimulation/TENS, heat or ice.
+There is strong evidence supporting the effectiveness of physical therapy in reducing pain and improving range of motion in people with frozen shoulder.
+Physical therapy interventions may include manual therapy, joint mobilization, therapeutic exercise, stretching, therapeutic ultrasound, laser therapy, and modalities such as electrical stimulation (TENS), heat, or ice.

 Steroid Injections

-There is evidence to support that intra-articular steroid injection in combination with physical therapy can result in significant improvements in the shoulder range of motion in the short-term (6 weeks).
+There is evidence that intra-articular steroid injection, combined with physical therapy, can result in significant improvements in shoulder range of motion in the short term (6 weeks).
 However, the evidence does not show that these improvements are maintained in the long term.

 Manipulation